 In this episode, veteran career coach Edythe Richards takes us through the notable benefits and unique insights available to people who take the Myers-Briggs Type Indicator assessment.

-In these key interview segments, Richards:
+In these key interview segments, she:

 - Summarizes the Myers-Briggs Type Indicator and its components [starts at 3:30]